Best Pregnancy Safe Toner (Updated 2026 Guide)

 The Answer

 Most toners require caution during pregnancy.
-Of 78 products analyzed, only 3 received an A grade.
-Look for simple formulas with witch hazel or rosewater, and avoid toners containing phenoxyethanol, fragrance, salicylic acid above 2%, and parabens.
+Of 65 products analyzed, only 2 received an A grade.
+Look for simple formulas without phenoxyethanol, salicylic acid, or synthetic fragrance, and consider witch hazel based options.

 Pregnancy Safe is 100% independent and research driven.
 No companies pay to promote or sponsor products.